devusermeta/insurance_test/insurance_agents/EXECUTION_PLAN_COMPLETE_STATUS.md

   - ✅ Dental diagnosis: >$1000 → Reject
   - ✅ General diagnosis: >$200,000 → Reject
 - ✅ Return: "continue" or "reject with reason"
-- ✅ Update Cosmos status if rejected
+- ✅ Update Cosmos status if declined

 ### **Step 5: Document Intelligence Agent** ✅ COMPLETE
 - ✅ **NEW FLOW**: Receive claim_id via A2A → Get URLs from Cosmos